cloudui/homepage/content/about.md

 - CPU + GPU architecture and design

 ## Peeking Over the Walled Garden[^1]
 You might have noticed the underlying presupposition of my career choices.
 I'm making a pretty big gamble that I will pursue careers related to my major.
 That only makes sense, right?
 There are a lot of great things brewing in the CE industry.
-But even today, there's a whole other world out there, and I shouldn't simply box myself into one domain of interest.
+But, computer engineering is one star within a galaxy.
+I shouldn't simply box myself into one domain of interest.

 I like a lot of other things too, perhaps even more than computer science or engineering.
 I'm making a devotion to at least consider over the next few years:
 - Psychology and Cognitive Science